Blog Product ManagementFeature Voting - Why Should You Use It & Pro Tips

 Here’s a step-by-step guide to get you started:

-1. Choose your tool
+1. Choose a feedback tool

-First things first, pick a tool.
+First things first, pick a customer feedback tool.

 Featurebase is an excellent choice for several reasons.
 It's user-friendly, offers deep customization options, and integrates seamlessly with your existing customer data and other tools.